News release from 16/07/2019

 South Cambridgeshire District Council’s Lead Cabinet Member for Planning, Cllr Dr. Tumi Hawkins (pictured above), said: “We know that we have a climate emergency.
 As one of the planning authorities responsible for what is an incredible pace of growth across Greater Cambridge, we really are uniquely placed to make a positive difference on a great scale.
 And we don’t want to simply limit the negative impact of new developments on the environment, we want to be proactive in ensuring new homes and communities enhance the natural world.

-“We set out new standards for developers to meet in the 2018 Local Plan, so we feel it’s only fair to make sure we communicate clearly with developers about what we expect to see in new planning applications.
+“We set out new standards for the developers to meet in the 2018 Local Plan, so we feel it’s only fair to make sure we communicate clearly with developers about what we expect to see in new planning applications.
 The SPD itself doesn’t change any of the Local Plan policies but, once it is adopted, it will become a significant material consideration for the planning authority in determining any planning applications.

 “We really want to hear from residents, developers, environmental experts and others.
 What does everyone think about the guidance?
 This process offers an excellent opportunity to start conversations that can influence not only how the 2018 Local Plan policy requirements are met, but also how we work towards becoming a zero-carbon, greener district well before 2050, as we begin work on the Emerging Greater Cambridge Local Plan that will be even more ambitious.”